Peter-SB/PySync-DJ/docs/Relase Notes.md

 ## 3.3 Release - Update PytubeFix and fix ordering error

-Updated the Pytubefix version and fix bug where list were in order of playlist were wrong because of async behaviour.
+Updated the Pytubefix version and fix bug where playlists were not in correct order.
+Playlist were wrong because of async behaviour.

 ## 3.2 Release - Swap Pytube For PytubeFix